BA Free University of Brussels, 1999

 - “The Last Spanish Expulsion in Europe: Milan 1565-1597,” Association for Jewish Studies Review, 38:1 (May, 2014), 59-88.

-- “From Iconic O to Yellow Hat: The Shifting Symbolic Meaning of Jewish Distinctive Signs in Renaissance Italy,” Fashioning Jews, Clothing, Culture, Commerce, Leonard Greenspoon ed., Studies in Jewish Civilization Series, vol. 24, Purdue University Press (2013), 29-49.
+- “From Iconic O to Yellow Hat: The Shifting Symbolic Meaning of Jewish Distinctive Signs in Renaissance Italy,” Fashioning Jews, Clothing, Culture, Commerce, ed.
+Leonard Greenspoon, Studies in Jewish Civilization Series, vol. 24, Purdue University Press (2013), 29-49.

-- “Philip II of Spain and His Italian Jewish Spy,” Journal of Early Modern History (to appear online in the fall of 2016 and in print in December 2017)
+- “Philip II of Spain and His Italian Jewish Spy,” Journal of Early Modern History (December 2017)

 - “Podcast on a Jewish Spy in the Spanish Empire"

 - HIST330: Jesus and the Jews: From the Bible to the Big Screen